-Sunday prep is to meal planning what long rides and runs are to an Ironman training schedule.
+Sunday prep is to meal planning what long rides and runs are to an Ironman training schedule, which is to say it's totally essential.
 It's the step that makes the puzzle complete.
 Without it the other pieces of the puzzle (think, meal planning and shopping) aren't as strong.
-With two to three hours in the kitchen, and the help of my husband, Sunday meal prep meant we hd prepared foods and meals at our fingertips for a whole week.
+With two to three hours in the kitchen, and the help of my husband, Sunday meal prep meant we had prepared foods and meals at our fingertips for a whole week.
 Here's how I made it happen.

 Strategy Is Everything